-The PAX Exam consists of 80 verbal ability questions (60 scored), 54 mathematics questions (40 scored), and 80 science questions (60 scored) in three separate sections.
-Candidates have only 60 minutes to complete each individual section.
+The PAX exam consists of 80 verbal ability questions (60 scored), 54 mathematics questions (40 scored), and 80 science questions (60 scored) in three separate sections.
+Candidates have 45 minutes to complete verbal ability, 35 minutes to complete math, and 45 minutes to complete science.
 You cannot use a calculator on the NLN PAX test.

 All questions are multiple choice and as previously mentioned not every question is scored.
 You will not know which questions are scored and which are not.
-Make sure to guess on every single question!
+Make sure to provide an answer for every single question!
 An educated guess is better than no guess at all.
 If you find yourself stumped on a question, skip it for the time being and come back to it later.

 Verbal skills include both word knowledge and reading comprehension.
-Essentially, the verbal ability section of the NLN PAX determines if you can read at a certain level as well as if you can understand and retain what you have read.
+Essentially, the verbal ability section of the NLN PAX determines if you can read and understand at a certain level and how well you retain what you have read.

 The math portion consists of basic calculations, word problems, algebra, geometry, conversions, graphs and applied mathematics.
 Applied mathematics includes problems like, “How can a facility use smarter scheduling to reduce costs of overtime” or “How can an in-depth plan for a clinical trial be planned”?
 As mentioned before, no calculators can be used for this portion.

-Science covers general biology, chemistry, physics and earth science material.
-There is also a section on health and first aid.
+Science covers general biology, chemistry, physics and earth science material and a section on health and first aid.

 PAX Exam Administration Information